Research Subject Payments Policy

 Research Subject Payments

 Payments and incentives given to individuals for research participation are considered taxable payments for services and are subject to IRS income reporting requirements.
-The University must report to the IRS all payments made to any single individual in any single calendar year that aggregate to $600.00 or more unless the recipient is a nonresident alien for tax purposes, in which case all amounts must be reported.
-The University must report to the recipient all payments made to them in any single calendar year that aggregate to $600.00 or more on IRS Form 1099 (for US citizens and permanent residents).
-For nonresident aliens, the University is required to report all payments (regardless of amounts) using IRS Form 1042-S.
+The University must report all payments made to any single individual in any single calendar year that meet or exceed the IRS reporting threshold unless the recipient is a nonresident alien for tax purposes, in which case all amounts must be reported.

 Who is governed by this Policy